freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 ****************************************
 There are two ways to add things to the map:

 #.
 Add it from the toolbar: click on **Edit** -> **Objects Edit Mode** or press **F6**.
-A list of things that can be added is displayed.
+Now you can see the list of things you can add into your environment.
 Right click on the thing to be added and choose **Add to environment**.
 Press F6 again to return to the viewing mode.
 #.
-Clone an existing thing on the map: Right click the thing to be copied, select the **Properties** tab and click **Create a Copy**.
+Clone an already existing thing from the map: select the thing, right click on it, go to **Properties** and press **Create a Copy** button.

-A new thing of the same type will be created and placed in the top-left corner of the environmnent.
-To learn how to rename it and move it, see the next paragraph.
+A new thing of the same type will be created and placed in the top left corner of the environmnent.
+To learn how to rename it and move it, read the next paragraph.

 How to customize the things icons
 *********************************